Welcome to today's edition of the Rush 24-7 podcast.

 Maybe Coulter.

-Who knows what she's gonna do?
+Who knows what she's going to do?

 I mean, her book hits, and it's just had the rug pulled out from under it.